sourhub226/css-art/README.md

 # CSS Animations

-### A collection of cool animated elements built using CSS and a bit of JS only!
+### A collection of cool animated elements built using CSS only!

 This collection includes animated preloaders, menu buttons, popup cards, page backgrounds and much more...